4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Finals Prep.md

 		10. **Establishment of Encrypted Session:** The SSL/TLS connection is established, and subsequent data exchanged between the client and server is encrypted using the derived session key.
 			- **Key Material Generation:**  Generates key material for subsequent data encryption using negotiated algorithms.
 			- **Secure Session Establishment:** Completes with the establishment of a secure session, allowing encrypted data exchange.
-- ###### Record Layer
+- ###### Record Layer(Protocol)
+	- **Terminology:**
 		- **Functionality:**
 		    - Responsible for the fragmentation, compression (optional), and encryption of data.
 			    - Provides Confidentiality and Message Integrity
 				    - Confidentiality by defined a shared secret key that is used for conventional encryption of SSL payloads
 				    - Integrity is done through the handshake protocol that also defines a shared key that is used to form a message authentication code (MAC)
 		    - Operates at the transport layer of the OSI model.
 		    - Divides the data into manageable blocks, adds headers, and then encrypts the resulting SSL record.
 		- **Encryption:**
 		    - Utilizes symmetric key cryptography (e.g., using the negotiated session key) for data encryption.
 		    - Ensures confidentiality and integrity of the transmitted data.
 		- **Fragmentation:**
 		    - Splits larger messages into smaller fragments to fit within the constraints of the underlying transport layer protocol (e.g., TCP).
-	-
+		    - Usually into fragments smaller than 16kb
 		- **Compression (Optional):**
 		    - SSL allows for optional data compression to optimize bandwidth usage, though this is not always used due to vulnerabilities associated with certain compression methods.
+		    - Not used in SSLv3.0
+		- **Hashing:**
+		    - Calculate a MAC by using a hashfunction with the secret key, primary data, padding, sequence number as args
+		    - Can be calculated by either client/server
+		    - Integrity is checked here as a hash mismatch would mean that the message has been modified
+		    - Hash functions used
+			    - NULL.
+Message is not authenticated/verified for integrity
+			    - MD5.
+125 bit
+			    - SHA1.
+160 bit
 		- **Header Format:**
 		    - Includes information like content type, version, length, and a MAC (Message Authentication Code) for integrity.
+		    - MAC can be 0, 16 or 20 bytes
+	- **Operation:**
+		- Payload from upper protocol i.e. application layer
+		- Fragment the payload
+		- Compress (Optional)
+		- Hashing with a constant value + authkey is used to generate a MAC (Message Authentication Code)
+		- Encryption using the encryption key
+		- Encrypted fragment generated from encryption is the SSL payload that is sent after being attached with the SSL Header
+- ###### Change Cipher Spec Protocol
+	- Consists of a single message in the SSL Header that the peer wants to renew the session
+- ###### Alert Protocol
+	- Used to notify a change of status or an error condition to the peer(sender)
+	- Most common types are:
+		- 0,

 ## HTTPS (Hypertext Transfer Protocol Secure)